Return to Sport & Physical Activity

 This support page details information and guidance for making the transition from lockdown to returning to sport and physical activity.
 In all cases, please check the rules and guidance for resuming delivery with the Government's guidance and your NGB.

 If you are affiliated to an NGB, we recommend visiting their website in the first instance.
 Find your NGB here.

-Government guidance on the Phased Return of Sport and Recreation
+Government guidance on the re-opening of outdoor facilities for sports and physical activity

 Sport England are committed to supporting the sport and physical activity sector and helping people to stay active during these challenging times:

 For help answering some of the key questions people in the sport and physical activity sector will have as it eases some of its restrictions.

 See guidance on a range of topics to help you plan for the return to play (sport and physical activity):